-Viral sensations are often forgotten about after a few days — the Mannequin Challenge comes to mind — but there’s a new one that a future dog owner or two will remember forever.
+Viral sensations are often forgotten about after a few days — the Mannequin Challenge comes to mind — but there’s one that a couple new dog owners will remember forever.

 This isn’t the first time the shelter has seized such an opportunity.
 The organization once named a puppy after the attention-capturing April the Giraffe.